 We have developed a series of resources to help you prepare for your exams.
 Please access the following resources for more information:

-We have developed showcases to provide you with an overview of exam formats, including changes being introduced in February 2014.
+We have developed showcases to provide you with an overview of exam formats, including changes introduced in February 2014.
 The showcases are designed to show you examples of how the different questions look in the CBE environment, their functionality in terms of how you should answer them and how they are marked.
 Access the showcases for an overview of the exam you are taking:

 - New question types showcase - F1, F2, F3